simpeter/apd/docs/lab2.md

 ```

 Make sure all services are running via `sudo docker ps` and measure
-the maximum throughput of this deployment with `wrk2` using
+the maximum throughput (disregarding latency) of this deployment with `wrk2` using
 the same client commands as shown in lab 0.
 When done, you can
 shutdown and clean up this deployment via: